global-asp/asp-source/en/0197_my_first_day_at_the_market_3.md

 today you turn six years old.
 We have a present for you.”
 “What is it?
 What is it?”
 I asked eagerly.
-“Tomorrow we’re going by bus to the market in Eldoret,” she replied, “And we’re taking you with us!”
+“Tomorrow we're going by bus to the market in Eldoret,” she replied, “And we're taking you with us!”
 My first visit to the city!
 I was so excited that I could hardly sleep that night.